FelixMarschall/HA_ProcessMining_Addon/process_management/DOCS.md

 4. Refresh add-ons
 5. Find this addon at the end and click install.

+The installatiion can need some time depending on your internet connection and computer.

-## To access Logbook data
+## Access Logbook data
 - An activation of the supervisor API is necessary to access the homeassistant logbook by API ([documention](https://www.home-assistant.io/integrations/api/)).
 Add in `configuration.yaml` a line with `api:`
 - Generate and copy a personal long-term access token in your profil settings.
 - Go to the configuration page of this addon.
 - Insert token into `credential_secret` and click save.

-The installatiion can need some time depending on your internet connection and computer.